A Holborn Walk

 Pushkin House at number 5 was designed by Henry Flitcroft in 1744.
 Opposite are the premises of the Swedenborg Society.
 The College of Preceptors was built in 1887.

-Walk northwards through Bloomsbury Square.
+Walk northwards through Bloomsbury Square Gardens.

 Left at Great Russell Street.

 This was built up from 1661.
 The British Museum was established in 1753, largely based on the collections of the physician and scientist Sir Hans Sloane.
 The museum first opened to the public on 15 January 1759 in Montagu House, on the site of the current museum.
 Congress House is the TUC memorial building, designed in 1948 but not built until 1953-7.
 The sculpture is 'The Spirit of Brotherhood'.
 There is a better view of the building from Dyott Street.
+The former YWCA building was designed by Edwin Lutyens in 1930-2 and is now the Bloomsbury Hotel.

 At the end of Great Russell Street go left at Tottenham Court Road to the tube station.

 The Dominion Theatre was built in 1928-9 and seats 3000.
 It was a cinema in the 1930s.
 The 34 storey Centre Point was constructed by Seifert & Partners in 1959-66 as offices but was converted to housing.
 The tube station features colourful tiles by Eduardo Paolozzi.
+A new station will be constructed for Crossrail.

 Resources